Slavunderkind/codingame/README.md

-# Solutions for different coding puzzles
+# Solutions to different coding puzzles